skhrg/GradMe/Back End/Curriculum Calculator/readme.md

 A unique ID number that identifies the university that a student or major is associated with

 ### reqCredits/requiredCredits
-The number of credits needed to graduate
+The number of credits needed for that specific major

+## requiredResident
+Resident requirements of universities (classes you have to take on campus)

 ## Major Exclusive Definitions:
 ### department